lightwave-lab/lightlab/docs/_static/gettingStarted/docYourCode.rst

 .. contents:: In this section
     :local:

 This documentation is created with Sphinx.
+It has automatic API build, so *write good docstrings*!

 Manually
 --------